vcato/practical_tdd/README.md

 **How it preserves TDD's benefits:**
 - **Thorough regression safety** -- Every fix is paired with a test that fails without it.
 No line of code survives without proving its necessity.
 - **No unnecessary code** -- You still only write code to satisfy tests.
 The draft is just a sketch; verified code still requires an example.
-- **Forced precision** -- You still write specific assertions before the fix is "live."
+- **Perspective** -- You still write examples before the fix is "live," keeping you focused on results.
 - **Testability** -- You still bring in tests early, while your design is still easy to change.
 - **The red-green proof** -- State III (fix off, test on) forces you to see the test fail.
 If it doesn't fail, your test isn't testing what you think it is.